 How IAR works

-The IAR-DST is used to alongside a usual mental health assessment to gather information from the consumer.
-The assessment is undertaken across holistic eight domains which aim to describe clinical severity and service needs, and guide decisions on the most appropriate next steps (for example, intervention, further assessment).
+An initial assessment is used to gather information from the referrer and patient.
+The assessment is undertaken across eight domains which aim to describe clinical severity and service needs, and guide decisions on the most appropriate next steps (for example, intervention, further assessment).

 Learning outcomes: